Andrey Damyanov: Origin

-Damyanov has often included in histories of the Bulgarian and Serbian architectural literature, but his biography does not reveal the existence of specific national motivation behind his works.
-Today he is also described as a “Macedonian master” in North Macedonia, but Macedonian identity was inchoate at that time.
+Damyanov has often been included in histories of the Bulgarian and Serbian architectural literature, but his biography does not reveal the existence of specific national motivation behind his works.
+He has been also described as a "Macedonian master" in North Macedonia, but Macedonian identity was inchoate at that time.

 Andrey Damyanov comes from a notable Mijak family of architects, Icon-painters and sculptors originating in Debar, western Macedonia, the Renzovski-Zografski-Dospevski.
 His grandfather is Siljan Renzovski who was mentioned in the construction of Veles-quarters of Emin Aga.
 For him is known data, that his group worked in Thrace, Edirne and Istanbul.
-Sons of Siljan, Jankula and Stephen, were also builders and worked in Thessaloniki, Drama, Kavala, Serres and Izmir.
+Sons of Siljan, Jankula and Stephen, were also builders and worked in Thessaloniki, Drama, Kavala, Serres and İzmir.
 His father, Damjan, was a church builder in Greece.
 Andrey had three brothers, Gjorgi the painter, Nikola the wood carver, and Kosta, who helped them all.

 Andrey had a son, Dame, who worked at the seminary and a church in Prizren, and the church in Kosovska Mitrovica.
 Andrey was the grandfather of the Bulgarian architect and war-time officer Simeon Zografov.